How to Blanch Hazelnuts for Easy Peeling

 One serving of hazelnuts is 30 grams or approximately one handful.

-If you would like to increase this recipe, for every cup of whole hazelnuts, use one quart of water and one tablespoon of baking soda.
+If you would like to increase the amount of blanched hazelnuts, for every cup of whole hazelnuts, use one quart of water and one tablespoon of baking soda.

-Store blanched and peeled hazelnuts for short-term use at cool room temperature.
+Store blanched hazelnuts for short-term use at cool room temperature.
 For longer storage and to avoid them turning rancid, hazelnuts and other nuts can be frozen.

 Nutrition